Jamaica national bobsleigh team: In popular culture

-The 1988 four-man team were referenced in the 1999 Futurama episode Xmas Story.

 The 2014 team was the inspiration for "The Bobsled Song" written by Sidney Mills from Steel Pulse, Jon Notar, and Groove Guild.
 The music video features 8-bit graphics.
 The song is timed to sync up to the team's Sochi bobsled run.
 The song was widely shown on television Olympics coverage in the lead-up to the team's run.

+A video game based on no particular year's team was released for the Wii on October 12th, 2010.
+Titled Sled Shred featuring the Jamaican Bobsled Team and published by SouthPeak Games, it features characters steered by tilting the Wii Remote sliding down icy paths in varied scenery atop various sleds.